New contract reached for Republican Wisconsin election probe

 Associated Press

 MADISON, Wis.
 (AP) — Wisconsin’s Republican Assembly speaker has signed a new contract with Michael Gableman, the former state Supreme Court justice he hired to investigate the 2020 election.
 That is what Gableman’s attorney James Bopp told a judge on Tuesday.
-Bopp told the judge that a signed deal between Gableman and Assembly Speaker Robin Vos would be filed with the court by the end of the day.
-Gableman released his latest report last week and told lawmakers then that he was in talks with Vos to extend his contract that had expired on Dec.
-31. Bopp did not reveal details about the contract in court.
+The news came just before a judge ordered the release of 700 pages of documents under the state’s open records law, which he said do not support conclusions made in Gableman’s latest report or that there has been much of an investigation at all.
+Gableman released a report last week and has faced bipartisan criticism for his findings that question President Joe Biden’s win in Wisconsin.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.